edge-servers/immunity-ipam/README.rst

 Exporting and Importing Subnet
 ==============================

-One can easily import and export `Subnet` data and it's Ip Addresses using `openwisp-ipam`.
+One can easily import and export `Subnet` data and it's Ip Addresses using `immunity-ipam`.
 This works for both IPv4 and IPv6 types of networks.

 Exporting